Roberto Blake (videos) - Entrepreneurship, growing a youtube market, branding, reviews of tech gadgets that you might need.

 This is huge when it comes to crowdfunding comics.
 You can’t just launch a cool looking Kickstarter or Indiegogo campaign for your comic and expect backers to come sailing in.
 Unless you’re extremely lucky or are doing exceptionally well already, you’re not going to be getting a reliable number of backers through random discovery.

 Even if you plan on publishing through the traditional route, having a pre-existing audience will go a long way to helping you out.
 A lot of publishers will be far more willing to pick up your comic if you can show there is a demand for it.
-After all, their goal is to publish comics that are going to be successful.
+After all, their goal is to publish books that are going to be successful.
 What better way to show that than having a whole crowd of people yelling “Take my money!” at your comic?

 Okay so how exactly do I start gathering a following for my comic?